sproff22/dc_parking_enforcement/README.txt

 citation risk and enforcement equity across Washington, D.C.'s eight wards.

 The tool combines:
 - 1,027,421 raw parking citation records from DC Open Data (January–December 2025), of which 994,294 spatially matched citations were used in the final analysis
-- Bayesian probabilistic risk modeling with beta-binomial empirical Bayes for recurrence scoring across 24,160 blocks and 336 time slots
+- Empirical Bayes beta-binomial risk modeling for recurrence scoring across 24,160 blocks and 336 time slots
 - Census demographics (income, poverty, vehicle ownership, race) aggregated by ward
 - Interactive spatiotemporal filtering by violation type, time of day, season,